Scheduled MonumentsEnglandMarket cross

 What is Market cross?

-Market Cross is a medieval stone monument situated in Suffolk, England.
+Market Cross, Suffolk is a medieval monument located in the county of Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006062.

 Who is responsible for protecting Market cross?